attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/IMMN/Csharp/app1/README.txt

   Fill in the form, in particular all fields marked as "required".

-NOTE: You MUST select "Messaging On Behalf Of" in the list of services under field 'Services' in order to use this sample application code.
+NOTE: You MUST select "In App Messaging from Mobile Number" (IMMN) in the list of services under field 'Services' in order to use this sample application code.

   Having your application registered, you will get back an important pair of data: